 Applying for SSDI benefits involves several steps.
 You can begin your application online, over the phone, or by visiting an SSA office in Whittier.
 It’s crucial to gather all necessary documentation before applying, including medical records, a list of medications, a work history report, and personal identification documents.
 Detailing your work history and providing comprehensive medical evidence are key to demonstrating how your disability affects your ability to work.

-If you are unsure of where to start, a Social Security Disability attorney can advise you on the best course of action.
-Contact Attorney Bill LaTour today to get started.
+If you are unsure of where to start, a Social Security disability attorney can advise you on the best course of action.
+Contact Dr. Bill LaTour today to get started.

 What If My Application Gets Denied?